 Welcome to POC Culture!

-The main thing you need to know about us is this – REPRESENTATION MATTERS!
-That’s the whole basis of our existence.
+The main thing you need to know about this site is this – REPRESENTATION MATTERS!
+That’s the whole basis of its existence.

 POC Culture is a news and information site dedicated to promoting and highlighting people of color in pop culture.
 I started this site because I believe that poc pop culture (movies, television, books, etc.) has a substantial impact on society as a whole, and in particular, helps shape the world view of children; it shapes how they view themselves and how they view each other.
 As such, it’s critically important that the people we see in pop culture reflect the many various backgrounds, shapes, and colors in the real world.
 Especially in recent years, the fallacy that diverse projects don’t sell has been disproven repeatedly.
 It finally feels like it’s our time!